Skip to main contentSkip to footer content

 ESF is a community of diverse cultures and faith traditions.

-ESF respects the religious diversity of our community and recognizes the importance of religious holy days and observances in the lives of our community members.
-ESF strives to be an inclusive community in all aspects of curricular and co-curricular life.
-To that end, we encourage faculty, staff, and administrators to be cognizant of major religious and cultural observances when planning courses and campus events, and to be sensitive to potential conflicts.
+ESF respects the religious diversity of our community and recognizes the importance of religious holy days and observances in the lives of campus community members.
+To that end, we encourage faculty, staff, and administrators to be cognizant of major religious and cultural observances when planning course requirements and campus events, and to be sensitive to potential conflicts.

 Academic Religious Accommodations

-ESF acknowledges each student’s right to freedom of religious expression, and right to observe religious holidays under New York state law; clearly outlined in the ESF College catalog.
-ESF students are not required to follow any specific campus-wide notification procedure.
-We do, however, ask that faculty and students continue to abide by NYS education law, and that faculty members include specific notification procedures which comply with these policies in course syllabi (see template).
+ESF acknowledges each person’s right to freedom of religious expression, and right to observe religious holidays under New York State Education and labor laws.
+Faculty must abide by these laws.
+Additionally faculty must include specific notification procedures which comply with these policies in course syllabi (see template).

 Requesting a Course Accommodation